rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Setup

-Do the followiong to prepare the script to run daily:
+Do the following to prepare the script to run daily:

-1. Navigate to your virtual environment folder and open it then open bin.
+1. Navigate to your virtual environment folder and open it.
+Now open bin.
 You should find a file called Python with a version number e.g. *Python3.7*.
 Record the full path to this file.
 2. Add a new first line to *main.py* which consists of **#!** followed by the full path above e.g. *#!/path_to_environment/bin/python3.7*
 3. Change the extension of the *main.py* to **main.command**
-4. In Terminal, make the Python script file executable by running *chmod +x main.command*
+4. In Terminal, make the Python script file executable by running **chmod +x main.command**
-5. Edit the *playstation_scraper.plist* file in this repo, replacing the */PATH/TO/Project/directory/*  sections of the strings to the path to the directory with *main.py*
+5. Edit the *playstation_scraper.plist* file in this repo, replacing the */PATH/TO/Project/directory/*  sections of strings (there are 3 such strings) to the path you are using on your maachine to run the script.
 6. Save *playstation_scraper.plist* in /Library/LaunchAgents/

 ### Starting Automation